When Your Husband is Crazy for Golfing, You Find the Place that Pleases you Both

 Gamla Laugin, called The Secret Lagoon in English, is a natural hot spring in Fludir which is worth the short detour from Geysir.
 The water was extremely hot, the free use of foam noodles was a nice touch, and the short walking path among the hot springs was fun.
 The nearby Grund restaurant serves huge, fresh salads.
 There is also an Ethiopian restaurant, Minilik, in Fludir.

 While planning our trip, we researched several other golf courses.
 Alas, we couldn’t squeeze everything in.
-Here are three others we considered.
+Here are three others we considered and information about the golfing.

 The Westman Islands are a collection of small, volcanic islands off the southern coast of Iceland.
 A ferry shuttles travelers back and forth between Iceland proper and Heimaey, the one inhabited island of the chain.
 Cars can be ferried across, but it is an added expense.
 Otherwise, cars can be left in a parking lot by the ferry dock.
 There is an 18-hole course on Heimaey called